redis/redis-doc/topics/cluster-tutorial.md

 cluster writing some meaningful configuration to the nodes.

-This is very easy to accomplish as we are helped by the Redis Cluster command line interface utility called `redis-trib`, that is a Ruby program calling CLUSTER commands in the instances in order to create new clusters, check or reshard an existing cluster.
+This is very easy to accomplish as we are helped by the Redis Cluster command line utility called `redis-trib`, that is a Ruby program executing special commands in the instances in order to create new clusters, check or reshard an existing cluster, and so forth.

 The `redis-trib` utility is in the `src` directory of the Redis source code distribution.
 To create your cluster simply type: